kentcdodds/old-kentcdodds.com/content/blog/optimize-react-re-renders/index.md

 ## So what does this mean for me?

+In summary, if you're experiencing performance issues, try this:

+1. "Lift" the expensive component to a parent where it will be rendered less often.
+2. Then pass the expensive component down as a prop.

+You may find doing so solves your performance problem without the needing to spread `React.memo` all over you codebase like a giant intrusive band-aid 🤕😉

+## Demo

 Creating a practical demo of a slow app in React is tricky because it kinda requires building a full app, but I do have a contrived example app that has a before/after that you can check out and play with: